bootle/DropZone/README.md

 included for HTML5+HTML4 support)
 + No visible HTML within the class, UI is very flexible and fully independent
-+ The class adapts to use elements of UI provided, even if not all
++ The class adapts to use elements of UI provided (eg. only a button, or button with list, and/or drag & drop etc.)
 + Image data collection for instant thumbnail output (HTML5 only)
 + Drag and drop uploads (HTML5 only)
 + Additional vars can be added (eg. upload_to_project: 1)